-There are plenty of useful storage spaces in reach of passengers, along with numerous cup-holders and USB ports for all three rows.
+There are plenty of useful storage spaces in reach of passengers, along with numerous cup-holders and USB ports for all three rows, when optioned.
 The door pockets are deep, there's a large tray in front of the front-seat passenger and a storage box with a lid between the front seats.
 The glovebox can hold a 1.5-litre bottle of water.

-The boot measures 754 litres with the third row of seats folded, but with all seven seats in place this shrinks to 157 litres, which is, only really enough room for a couple of squashy bags.
-With all the seats folded, the boot space grows to 1,794 litres.
+The boot measures 840 litres up to the roof with the third row of seats folded, but with all seven seats in place this shrinks to 115 litres, which is only really enough room for a couple of squashy bags.
+With all the seats folded, the boot space grows to 1,451 litres.
 Unfortunately, the space taken by the electric motor and battery fitted in the plug-in hybrid P300e means it's only available as a five-seater.

 The two seats in the rear fold out individually in a single movement when you pull a sturdy fabric strap, making them easy to get into place.
 When folded, they fit flush with the floor to create a level surface.
 There’s no boot lip to lift luggage over, either, although you still have to lift luggage high due to the Discovery Sport's tall stance.

 The boot is well thought-out, with few intrusions to get in the way of bulky cargo.
-While there’s no underfloor storage, you can specify a system of adjustable rails to hold luggage in place, while a number of handy hooks, a 12v power socket and USB chargers are fitted to all models.
+While there’s no underfloor storage, you can specify a system of adjustable rails to hold luggage in place, while a number of handy hooks, a 12v power socket and USB chargers are offered.

 There’s little the Land Rover Discovery Sport can’t tow, with a maximum capacity of up to 2,500kg.
-The manual models can pull 1,800kg, while both petrol engines can haul 2,000kg.
-This increases to between 2,200 and 2,500kg for the D180 and D240 models depending on the number of seats fitted.
+The manual models can pull 1,800kg, while petrol engines can haul 2,000kg.
+This increases to between 2,200 and 2,500kg for the D200 model depending on the number of seats fitted.
 Trailer Stability Assist is standard on all models, making hauling loads that little bit safer.